vEnhance/1802/src/surfcross.typ

   kind: table
 ) <table-surfcross-1>

-Recall the following geometric idea from the earlier @fig-scalint-mesh, when we described where the cross product was coming from:
+Recall the following geometric idea from the earlier @fig-psurf-mesh, when we described where the cross product was coming from:
 #idea[
   The vector $frac(partial bf(r), partial u) times frac(partial bf(r), partial v)$